ericwq/gskills/docs/parameters.md

 At [Serve stream](response.md#serve-stream) processing, there is a problem we didn't discuss in detail.
 In one word, how does the server read the request parameter?

-One picture is better thans thousand words.
+One picture is better than thousand words.
 The following is the server transport sequence diagram.
 The short answer is in the following diagram.

 ![Server Transport](../images/images.019.png)